COINtoolbox/CosmoABC/docs/source/index.rst

 * The parameter ``split_output`` determines how many sub-sets of particles you wish to generate for each particle system.
 Its goal is to avoid the lost of partial results for an enventual problem when dealing with very complex, and time consuming, simulators.
 If you are only making a quick test and has no intention to keep partial results, just set ``split_output = 1``.

-User defined simulation, distance and prior functions
+Simulation, distance and prior functions
 -----------------------------------------------------

 The most important ingredients in an ABC analysis are: